youssefwaheed/Online-Book-Reader-v1/README.md

  Created in Stamper 2022.

 # Online-Book-Reader-v1
-Second Project with OOP and used pointers.
+Second Project with OOP and also used pointers.

  IN this project, I used some oop and pointers to make every thing connected with each other.